 - Two symposia covering the physical and historical features of the area

 - Two conferences with delegates and speakers from around Australia (fungi, soil life)

 - Publications: Catchment Voices Volume I and Volume II

 - Workshops/Seminars (Waterway Rehabilitation, Habitat Creation for Small Birds, Wildlife and others)

 - Regular Community planting and community revegetation days

 - Seasonal Fish Snapshots of local fish stocks, macro-invertebrates and other fauna

 - Cool Pools – a school training film and program for monitoring local waterways

 - Children's educational activities

 CWCN has close relationships with a wide range of Local, State and Commonwealth agencies and community organisations.
-These include Brisbane City Council’s Community Conservation Partnership Program, Brisbane Catchments Network, Landcare Queensland, SEQ Catchments Ltd, Queensland Water and Landcarers, and Healthy Waterways.
+These include Brisbane City Council’s Community Conservation Partnership Program, Brisbane Catchments Network, Healthy Land and Water, Queensland Water and Landcare